xplozion15/odin-landing-page/README.md

 Live link - https://xplozion15.github.io/odin-landing-page/

-Built a landing page using,
+Built a landing page using:
 - Flexbox for layout design
 - Typography for text styling
 - Effective use of colors